Meet the Innkeepers

 Upon his retirement, Dr. Brown entered industry and served as the senior business developer for the western United States for MTC Technologies.
 The corporation grew from $70 million a year business to in excess of $400 million and during the journey made its initial public offering.
 He has served on the University of Phoenix staff as an instructor in their MBA and Doctoral programs for over eight years.
 Presently, he is co-owner of Bloomsbury Inn in Camden, SC.
 He and his wife were recognized for the second time by Bed and Breakfast.com as the Innkeepers of the Year for the United States.

 Dr. Brown holds a bachelor’s degree from the University of Georgia, an MBA from Louisiana Tech University, and a PhD from Walden University.
+Bruce is a member of the Kershaw County Chamber of Commerce Board, Vice President for Education.

 Miss Kitty Stray